Darkcybe/darkcybe.github.io/_posts/Ethical Hacking/Common Ports and Services/2022-10-02-SQL_Databases.md

 ## Port Scanning and Enumeration

-Nmap has various scripts that can be run against the different versions, running a generic initial scan and including the `-sV` flag.
+Nmap has various scripts that can be run against the different versions, running a generic initial scan and including the `-sC` or `-A` flag.

 ### Default Ports